lmux/RadioMap/README.md

 [More information how to use Signal-Server](https://github.com/lmux/Signal-Server)
 - Compile and run the project: `./mvnw spring-boot:run`

-Make sure that the system variable `$JAVA_HOME` used by maven to compile the project points to the same version of the Java Runtime Environment used in `pom.xml`.
+Make sure that the system variable `$JAVA_HOME` used by maven to compile the project points to the same version of the Java Runtime Environment used in `pom.xml` (currently 1.8).

-A `.jar` file can then be built with `./mvnw clean package` and run with `java -jar build/libs/RadioMap.jar`.
+A `.jar` file can then be built with `./mvnw clean package` and run with `java -jar target/RadioMap-0.0.1-SNAPSHOT.jar`.

 ## Add height and antenna data